Achymendhyta/Starter/README.md

 # Starter

-Hello,
-dont take my account too seriously, i'm not a professional in this kind of programming world.
-I started to learn about web programming since 2016.
+This is my starting point in learning programming, especially web-programming.
+I started to learn web programming since 2016.
+I made my first website with various project in it such as HTML, CSS, JavaScript, PHP, and mySQL.

-:3